reefer42/Xkaliber-repo/README.md

 8/18/25

-created a non-steam game library shortcut launcher for deckyloader and works for any device or pc. download the shortcut and add as a non steam game to launch decky (requires deckyloader to be installed first from our menu)
+created a non-steam game library shortcut launcher for deckyloader thats keyboardless and button free method and works for any device or pc. download the shortcut and add as a non steam game to launch decky (requires deckyloader to be installed first from our menu)

 give file permissions to execute.